somosnlp/somosnlp.org/pages/hackathon/index.en.md

 Thank you very much for your time and for supporting us so that our initiative goes further.
 Let's democratize NLP in Spanish!

-All help is welcome, find out how you can support the Somos NLP Hackathon 2024.
+All help is welcome, find out how you can support the SomosNLP Hackathon 2024.
 We are counting on you!

 <center><a href="https://forms.gle/sEkxstwbJSRYpgDa8" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">🙌 Sponsor the hackathon</a></center>